BbChip0103/keras_application_3D/README.md

   - [ ] ???
 (Please recommand 3D dataset)

-### If you want to use 3D CNN, you may have to reduce number of parameter.
+### If you want to use 3D CNN, you'd better reduce number of parameter because of curse of dimension.
-- So I prepare some custom model to handle this.
+- So We prepare some custom model to handle this.
+- Please check **base_channel** or **growth_rate** option.

-### When you use 3D CNN, BatchNormalization may not work well because of scarce data.
+### When you use 3D CNN, BatchNormalization may not work well in the scarce data.
-- So I also prepare some option to exclude batch-norm.
+- So We also prepare some option to exclude batch-norm.

+## NOTICE
+We are migrating for TF (>= 2.5)
+If you interested in this project, feel free and suggest anything.